 Of the top 10 questions I get asked as a Concealed Carry instructor, one of them will be along the lines of, “Should I get concealed carry insurance, and if so, which concealed carry insurer is the best”?

 The answer to the first part of the question is a hard YES!
 I could write an entire blog post on why, but for the sake of keeping this post on topic take my answer as gospel for now.
-Surviving a deadly force encounter is traumatic enough, the last thing you want to do is bare the cost of criminal or civil trial which can easy run into hundreds of thousands of dollars!
+Surviving a deadly force encounter is traumatic enough, the last thing you want to do is bear the cost of criminal or civil trial which can easy run into hundreds of thousands of dollars!

 So the next logical question is which one to use?
 The two largest companies in this space are U.S. Concealed Carry Association (USCCA) and U.S. LawShield.
 The third runner up is arguably CCW Safe.
 There are other articles that compare these three companies (and others), but I want to take a slightly different approach.
 I know you simply want an instant answer to the question at hand, but it isn’t as cut & dry as you probably think.
 Neither of them are the “best” per say, but one of them is probably best for you and your particular situation.
 My goal is to figure out which one as quickly as possible.
 In order to do that…